LLNL/RAJA/docs/sphinx/user_guide/feature/sort.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)
 .. ##

-.. _sort-label:
+.. _feat-sort-label:

 ================
-Sorts
+Sort Operations
 ================

-RAJA provides portable parallel sort operations, which are basic parallel algorithm building blocks.
-They are described in this section.
+RAJA provides portable parallel sort operations, which are described in this section.

 A few important notes:

 .. note:: * All RAJA sort operations are in the namespace ``RAJA``.
           * Each RAJA sort operation is a template on an *execution policy* parameter.
 The same policy types used for ``RAJA::forall`` methods may be used for RAJA sorts.
+Please see :ref:`policies-label` for more information.
           * RAJA sort operations accept an optional *comparator* argument so users can perform different types of sort operations.
-If no operator is given, the default is a *less than* operation and the result is **non-decreasing**.
+If no operator is given, the default is a *less than* operation and the result is a sequence sorted in **non-decreasing** order.

 Also:

-.. note:: * For sorts using the CUDA back-end, RAJA uses the implementations
+.. note:: For sorts using the CUDA or HIP back-end, RAJA implementation uses
-            provided by the NVIDIA CUB library.
-For information please see :ref:`build-external-tpl <build-external-tpl-label>`.
-          * For sorts using the HIP back-end, RAJA uses the implementations provided by the AMD rocPRIM library.
-For information please see :ref:`build-external-tpl <build-external-tpl-label>`.
-          * The RAJA CUDA and HIP back-ends only support sorting arithmetic types using RAJA operators 'less than' and 'greater than'.
+          the NVIDIA CUB library or AMD rocPRIM library, respectively.
+          Typically, the CMake variable ``CUB_DIR`` or ``ROCPRIM_DIR` will be automatically set to the location of the CUB or rocPRIM library for the CUDA or rocPRIM installation specified when either back-end is enabled.
+More details for configuring the CUB or rocPRIM library for a RAJA build can be found here:
+          :ref:`build-external-tpl <build-external-tpl-label>`.

-Please see the :ref:`sort-label` tutorial section for usage examples of RAJA sort operations.
+Please see the following tutorial sections for detailed examples that use RAJA scan operations:

+ * :ref:`tut-sort-label`

 -----------------
 Sort Operations
 -----------------

-In general, a sort operation takes a sequence of numbers ``x`` and a binary comparison operator ``op`` that forms a strict weak ordering of elements in input sequence ``x`` and produces a sequence of numbers ``y`` as output.
-The output sequence is a permutation of the input sequence where each pair of elements ``a`` and ``b``, where ``a`` is before ``b`` in the output sequence, satisfies ``!(b op a)``.
-Sorts are stable if they always preserve the order of equivalent elements, where equivalent elements satisfy ``!(a op b) && !(b op a)``.
+In general, a sort operation takes a sequence of numbers 'x' and a binary comparison operator 'op' to form a strict weak ordering of elements in input sequence 'x' and produce a sequence of numbers 'y' as output.
+The output sequence is a permutation of the input sequence where each pair of elements 'a' and 'b', where 'a' is before 'b' in the output sequence, satisfies '!(b op a)'.
+Sorts are stable if they always preserve the order of equivalent elements, where equivalent means '!(a op b) && !(b op a)' is true.

-A **stable sort** takes an input sequence ``x`` where a\ :sub:`i` appears before a\ :sub:`j` if i < j when a\ :sub:`i` and a\ :sub:`j` are equivalent for any i != j.
+A **stable sort** takes an input sequence 'x' where a\ :sub:`i` appears before a\ :sub:`j` if i < j when a\ :sub:`i` and a\ :sub:`j` are equivalent for any i != j.

    x = { a\ :sub:`0`\, b\ :sub:`0`\, a\ :sub:`1`\, ... }

-and calculates the stably sorted output sequence ``y`` that preserves the order of equivalent elements.
+and calculates the stably sorted output sequence 'y' that preserves the order of equivalent elements.
 That is, the sorted sequence where element a\ :sub:`i` appears before the equivalent element a\ :sub:`j` if i < j: